reetou/fancy_discord_front/docs/troubleshooting.md

 ### App has been deployed successfully but bot isn't online

 * Please make sure you have a valid Bot token.
 If you had an invalid bot token you need to change it in app settings and press Deploy again.
+* It's also possible that your code is crashing.
+We try to restart bot 10 times on failure.

 ### Deploy has a status `failed`